nexylan/paybox-direct/README.md

 If you are using the Symfony bundle bridge, all the parameters are already defined on the configuration side.

-All you have to do is to call the paybox service:
+All you have to do is call the paybox service:

 ```php
 /** @var \Nexy\PayboxDirect\Paybox $paybox */